alicevillar/sfa_api/README.md

 To take this project further:

-* Create a webpage for SAF-API using HTML/CSS and Javascript.
+* WEB INTERFACE: Create a webpage for SAF-API using HTML/CSS and Javascript.
+The Web Interface will be built with HTML/CSS and Javascript.
+The goal is to give it an additional feature: users will be able to automaticaly change users' wallpaper with [Python](https://stackoverflow.com/questions/1977694/how-can-i-change-my-desktop-background-with-python)
-* Host the project in AWS, which offers reliable, scalable, and inexpensive cloud computing services.
+* AWS: Host the project in AWS, which offers reliable, scalable, and inexpensive cloud computing services.

  ## 15. Useful Links

 [OWASP Proactive Controls](https://owasp.org/www-project-proactive-controls/)